-Meera is an Assistant Professor at the Department of Speech Pathology and Audiology, National Institute of Mental Health and Neurosciences (NIMHANS), Bangalore, India.
+Dr. Shoba Meera is an Associate Professor at the Department of Speech Pathology and Audiology, National Institute of Mental Health and Neurosciences (NIMHANS), Bangalore, India.
 She is part of a multidisciplinary team that works with children with autism spectrum disorder (ASD) and other developmental disorders (DD).

-Prior to accepting her current position at NIMHANS, Meera was a Fulbright-Nehru post doctoral research fellow in neurosciences at an NIH funded autism center for excellence network study - the Infant Brain Imaging Study (PI: Dr. Piven) at the Carolina Institute of Developmental Disabilities, UNC-Chapel Hill, USA.
-Her work included understanding how parent report of early signs (around the first birthday) can help in identifying infants at the highest risk for a later diagnosis of ASD and identifying early language markers of ASD in infants at high familial risk for Autism.
+Prior to accepting her current position at NIMHANS, she was a Fulbright-Nehru post doctoral research fellow in neurosciences at an NIH funded autism center for excellence network study - the Infant Brain Imaging Study (PI: Dr. Piven) at the Carolina Institute of Developmental Disabilities, UNC-Chapel Hill, USA.
+Her work included understanding how parent report of early signs (around the first birthday) can help in identifying infants at high likelihood for a later diagnosis of autism and identifying early language markers of autism in infants at high familial likelihood for Autism.

 Dr. Meera is a recipient of the prestigious Wellcome Trust DBT India Alliance early career fellowship in clinical and public health, 2019-2024.
 Funding from this fellowship has supported her to kick-start this lab – The Infant-Toddler Language Development and Intervention Lab (LiL’).

-Her current areas of interest include screening methods for early detection of ASD and related DD, parent-mediated early intervention for children with DD, language and communication deficits in the broader autism phenotype, co-morbidity in autism, augmentative and alternative Communication (AAC) and bilingual language development in children with DD.
+Her current areas of interest include screening methods for early detection of autism and related DD, parent-mediated early intervention for children with DD, language and communication deficits in the broader autism phenotype, co-morbidity in autism, augmentative and alternative Communication (AAC) and bilingual language development in children with DD.